jmgarridopaz/jmgarridopaz.github.io/content/hexagonalarchitecture-ig/intro.md

 <span class="credits right">Published on March 29, 2020 by <a href="{{ site.github.owner_url }}">{{ site.github.owner_name }}</a></span>
 </div>

 <p class="intro">When I wrote a conceptual article about Hexagonal Architecture, aka Ports and Adapters pattern, my intention was to show an implementation example as well.
-It’s been a long time, but never is too late.
+It’s been a long time, but it is never too late.
 So here it is, a pragmatic article for sharing my vision of how to implement an application structuring it according to Hexagonal Architecture pattern.
 As I always do, I try to be faithful to the original pattern and other material from its author, Dr. Alistair Cockburn</p>

 #### TABLE OF CONTENTS